Rodney Smith (wide receiver): Seattle Seahawks

-Toronto Argonauts
+Toronto Argonauts (first stint)

 Smith signed with the Toronto Argonauts in March 2018.
 Smith's first year with the Argos concluded with 9 games played, catching 23 passes for 257 yards.
 In 2019, Smith's playing time increased as he replaced Llevi Noel on offense, and developed chemistry with McLeod Bethel-Thompson by racking up 51 catches for 646 yards and 5 touchdowns.
 Although the team limped to a 4-14 finish, 4 out of Smith's 5 touchdowns came in Argos victories, and he passed 100 yards receiving on two occasions.
 Smith caught the first touchdown pass thrown by Dakota Prukop, and later in the same game Smith also caught the first career touchdown pass by Canadian pivot Michael O'Connor; in his excitement, Smith threw the ball into the stands.
 A fan was able to return the memento to the sidelines.

 Edmonton Eskimos / Elks

 Smith signed with the Edmonton Eskimos on March 13, 2020.
 He re-signed with Edmonton on a contract extension through 2021 on December 26, 2020.
 He was released on July 19, 2021.